 - AVOCADO: Avocado is a very versatile food.
 From adding it to your smoothies to putting it on your toast, there are many ways to incorporate this food into your diet.
 Avocado is a rich source of monounsaturated fatty acids, along with folate and vitamins like B, C, E, and potassium, which help in protecting the brain cells and also help in lowering the blood pressure.3

 - NUTS: Nuts such as walnuts, hazelnuts, and peanuts are rich in omega-3 fatty acids and various vitamins such as vitamin E. Walnuts are especially rich in antioxidants, flavonoids, alpha-linolenic acid, and omega-3 fatty acids.
 These biomolecules have high anti-inflammatory effects.
 Research findings also suggest that walnuts help in decreasing the generation of free radicals (free radicals play a role in cognitive decline and neurodegenerative diseases) due to their anti-oxidative effects and by doing so, decrease oxidative damage to lipids and proteins.4 Vitamin E is an antioxidant and protects the brain from free radicals.
 This helps in delaying cognitive decline in older adults as well as in people suffering from Alzheimer’s disease.
-5
+5 You can find a great list of the healthiest nuts to eat here.

 - OLIVES AND OLIVE OIL: Olives are rich in polyphenols, which have neuroprotective effects by preventing oxidation and inflammation.
 Research also shows that extra virgin olive oil has a beneficial effect on learning and memory deficit related to aging and diseases such as Alzheimer’s.6